dot42/dot42/INSTALL.md

 Once everything is in place, a simple call to `doxygen AndroidFramework.doxygen.cfg` will build the documentation.
 This will take a quite a while.

 You then regenerate the framework bindings with a call to `nant generate-and-build-frameworks` from the Dot42 root folder.

+###### Building the Visual Studio Extensions from within Visual Studio

+If you want to hack on Dot42 Visual Studio Extensions, there are some quirks to note.
+The VStudio.Xml.sln should be build first.
+Only those projects will succeed for which you have VS installed, but you can ignore these errors.
+Open VStudio.Android.sln only after you have build VStudio.Xml.sln at least once, so that VS can pick up the previously build XML Editor assemblies.
+With VS2013 I found that the VSIX only gets property build in debug mode when I do a 'rebuild'.
+With an incremental build some dlls are missing from the VSIX for unknown reasons.
+This should not be a problem for debugging, as you will just copy the output file to the appropriate VS Extension directory.
+In release I did not encounter such a quirk.